pvdz/zeparser3/tests/testcases/functions/bug_in_v8_cannot_assign_to_call_expression.md

 `````
 throws: Parser error!
-  Cannot assign to lhs because it is not a valid assignment target
+  Cannot assign to lhs (starting with `x`) because it is not a valid assignment target

 function f([x=x()=x]){},({x:{1:y()=x},x:{7:3}})>x
                  ^------- error